NAVIGATING FAMILY LAW TOGETHER

 Many people enter the process expecting more than what the courts will allow or more than what they're entitled to under the law.
 We are honest and upfront about our clients' cases so that they're not surprised by legal outcomes.

 Our goal is to keep clients focused on the long-term needs of their families.
 Our primary objective is to preserve family environments for life after divorce.
 Every divorce is different, so we don't use a one-size-fits-all approach.
 The same circumstances in one divorce in Kent County may result in a completely different outcome in Montcalm County.
 Even in the same county courts, we understand different judges and referees make different decisions.

 The main frustration of many people dealing with divorce is the length of time it takes.
 No attorney or judge can decrease the time frame.
 For example, in cases involving children, Michigan imposes a mandatory six-month waiting period.

 Typically, a case involving children will last up to a year.
-Through the duration of the divorce, we will be honest and clear about ways our clients can improve their positions for the best possible settlements or judgments.
+Throughout the duration of the divorce, we will be honest and clear about ways our clients can improve their positions for the best possible settlements or judgments.